On the classification of fractal square dendrites: The order of ramification points of a fractal square dendrite

-\begin{proof} Let $Ord(x,K)=l$.
-Then there are $l$ Jordan arcs $\{\ga_i\}_{i=1}^l$ in $K$, with a common endpoint $x$ and such that $\ga_i\mmm \{x\}$ are disjoint.
-There is an integer $p>0$, such that diameters of each $\ga_i$, is greater than $n^{-p}\sqrt{2}$.
-There is $\bi=i_1i_2..i_p$ such that $x\in S_\bi(K)$.Then each arc $\{\ga_i\}$ passes to one of the neighbour squares of the order $p$ through one of the points of self-similar boundary of $S_\bi(K)$.
-Thus the number $l$ is no greater than the number of neighbour squares and self-similar boundary points, accessible from $x$.
-Consider different cases of placement of the point $x$ in $P_\bi$.
+In the case (1), when such $\bi$ is unique, each arc $\{\ga_i\}$ passes to one of the neighbour squares of order $n^p$ for $K_\bi$ through one of the points of $\dd K_\bi$ (see Figure \ref{fig:case1}).
+Thus the number $l$ is no greater than the number of neighbour squares for $K_\bi$ and the number of the points of $\dd K_\bi$.